11 Random Forests

 Probabilistic Predictions

-Starting with the most common survival prediction type, the algorithm requires a simple estimate for the underlying survival distribution in each of the terminal nodes, which can be estimated using the Kaplan-Meier or Nelson-Aalen methods (Hothorn et al. 2004; B. H. Ishwaran et al. 2008; LeBlanc and Crowley 1993; Segal 1988).
+Starting with the most common survival prediction type, the algorithm requires a simple estimate for the underlying survival distribution in each of the terminal nodes, which can be estimated using the Kaplan-Meier or Nelson-Aalen methods (Hothorn et al. 2004; Ishwaran et al. 2008; LeBlanc and Crowley 1993; Segal 1988).

-where \(t_{(i)}\) is the ordered event times and \(d_{t_{(i)}}\) and \(n_{t_{(i)}}\) are the observed number of events, and the number of observations at risk, respectively at \(t_{(i)}\).
-See Figure 14.3 for an example using the lung
+where \(d_{t^*_{(k)}}\) and \(n_{t^*_{(k)}}\) are the observed number of events and the number of observations at risk at \(t^*_{(k)}\), both computed from observations in \(L_b(\mathbf{x}^*)\).
+See Figure 11.3 for an example using the lung dataset (Therneau 2015).

 The bootstrapped prediction is the cumulative hazard function or survival function averaged over individual trees.
 Note that understanding what these bootstrapped functions represents depends on how they are calculated.
 By definition, a mixture of \(n\) distributions with cumulative distribution functions \(F_i, i = 1,...,n\) is given by